New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Bill Zurat is the Director of Multimedia Infrastructure on the Systems team at MLBAM, the interactive media and internet company of Major League Baseball.
 He is responsible for building scalable, live/vod, backend video streaming architecture for every MLB game, targeting over 350 devices.
 He joined MLBAM in 2007, having previously been at WFMU, a freeform radio station based in Jersey City, NJ.
 For five years at WFMU, Bill was the Senior Systems Administrator (and a DJ) responsible for designing, building and supporting a live 24/7/365 audio streaming solution for their broadcast content and specialty DJ programs, while managing the digital archives for every show since 2001.
 Bill is a graduate of Fordham University where he studied English Literature and Philosophy...
 Read More.

 Dave Zwieback has been working with large-scale mission-critical infrastructure and teams for almost two decades.
-Dave is the VP, engineering at Next Big Sound (acquired by Pandora Media, Inc.), and CTO of Lotus Outreach.
+Dave is the VP of engineering at Next Big Sound (acquired by Pandora Media, Inc.) and CTO of Lotus Outreach.
 He has previously worked with the adaptive learning startup Knewton, the quantitative investment management firm D.E.
 Shaw & Co., and the financial services behemoth Morgan Stanley.
 He also ran an infrastructure architecture consultancy for seven years.
-Dave is the author of Beyond Blame: Learning From Failure and Success, coming in October 2015 from O’Reilly Media.
-Dave blogs at mindweather.com.
+Dave is the author of Beyond Blame: Learning from Failure and Success from O’Reilly Media.
+He blogs at mindweather.com.

 For information on exhibition and sponsorship opportunities at the conference, contact Gloria Lombardo at (203) 381-9245 or email@example.com